Let’s say you’ve been in conversation with a potential client for a while now and are ready to talk about pricing. But how do you best approach this?

 Once we’ve decided on a pricing strategy and discussed how much our clients will be charged, we should enter into a written fee agreement, listing out the details to avoid miscommunication and future complications.

 If coming up with a pricing structure seems daunting, remember that our services have potentially life-altering value for our clients.
-With all the tips listed above, and a bit of honest consideration, you’ll find the best prices for your services.
+With all the tips listed above, along with our real-life examples and a bit of honest consideration, you’ll find the best prices for your services.

 At Practice, we understand the importance of creating personalized experiences for our customers.
 Try our all-in-one client management system today to help you and your clients get the most value out of your coaching business.